Anushk1907/IntelProject-ObjectDetectInTwilight/README.md

 ### Comparitive Study Results

 ## Credits
-This project was completed by a team of students from PES University, Kashish Oberoi, Shobhit Tuli, Anuvrat Singhal, and Anushk Misra under the Guidance of Prof. Veena S., Department of ECE, PES University.
+This project was completed by a team of students from PES University: Kashish Oberoi, Shobhit Tuli, Anuvrat Singhal, and Anushk Misra under the Guidance of Prof. Veena S., Department of ECE, PES University.